 Drilling used to be hit or miss.
-Operators hammered cable tools into the earth, hoping to find oil or gas.
+Operators hammered cable tools into the earth, hoping to find crude oil or natural gas.
 But development of more sophisticated tools has enabled drillers to probe greater depths with more success in less time.
 Since the remaining hydrocarbons are more difficult to access, the search for oil and gas is constantly leading us into deeper waters and more remote terrain.
 Developing and using the most advanced technologies is critical for success.

 Until the 1970s, rotary drilling was sufficient.
 Then experts realized that vertical wells alone were not enough to tap the full potential of reservoirs.
 So horizontal drilling was developed to enable access to areas of reservoirs that were previously unreachable, thereby increasing production.
 More recently, the same concept has been pushed further with great results: Directional and extended-reach drilling have allowed operators to access reservoirs far from the drilling location.

 Completions technology also has evolved, helping to secure wells in less time and with greater protection.
-Cased-hole completion involves making small holes in the well casing and formation so that oil or gas can flow effectively into production tubing.
+Cased-hole completion involves making small holes in the well casing and formation so that oil or gas can flow into production tubing.
 Open-hole completions are another option: Sand screens and gravel packs are inserted into the reservoir to stabilize the hole and maintain the flow of oil from the reservoir into the well bore.
 This process controls the migration of sand to avoid washouts and other problems.

 Next, acids and other fluids can be pumped into the well under high pressure to fracture, clean and stimulate the rock to produce oil or gas.
 Finally, production tubing is added to provide an efficient path to the surface.